jiewwantan/StarTrader/README.md

 2. The technical analysis library, TA-Lib may be tricky to install in some machines.
 The following page is a handy guide: https://goldenjumper.wordpress.com/tag/ta-lib/

-   graphiviz which is required to plot the XGBoost tree diagram, can be installed with the following command:
+   graphiviz which is required to plot the XGBoost tree diagram, can be installed with the following command: <br />
    Windows: <br />
    ```conda install python-graphviz```<br />
    Mac/Linux: <br />